On the Road Summer 2021 Days 2 & 3 Mark Twain & Nebraska

 After all, there is more to be grateful for than not.
 Music is one of those perqs of being alive today.
 How one can get lost in the world of a talented musician.
 And we have so very many, in so many genres and the ability to hear it all.
 And without ads, without news!
 How wonderful is that?

 Anxiety has spun up more anxiety, but I know it’s just my mind searching for more to worry about.
 Really!
 It's finances now.
-One of it's favorite defaults.
+One of its favorite defaults.
 Always some juice there.
 I remind myself what my brother told me long, long ago.
 Money is just chips to trade away.
 I'm good with that.
 And I know that it comes and it goes.
 I’ll find another job when I get home.
 A mindful vocation, thank you very much.
 It's hard to know where all of the puzzle pieces fit ultimately, but I’ll try to take right action.
 For now, I am in a beautiful locale.
 I smile.

 The Pine Ridge Recreation Area in the Mark Twain Forest is near New Bloomfield, Missouri.